-Patients choose the Lieberman & Parikh Center for Hair Restoration for hair transplant procedures in Campbell because of the natural-looking results coupled with the doctors' reputation for quality work done in a safe and welcoming environment.
+Patients choose the Lieberman & Parikh Center for Hair Restoration for hair transplant procedures because of the natural-looking results coupled with the doctors' reputation for quality work done in a safe and welcoming environment.

 Still, many patients feel most comfortable knowing what they can specifically expect when they sign up for a hair transplant.